EDUCBA Logo

 Break Even Chart

-Break Even point is a point where the total cost of a product or service is equal to total revenue.
-The difference between total revenue and the total cost is profit or loss.
-Now let see the below graph.
+Break Even point is where the total cost of a product or service equals total revenue.
+The difference between total revenue and total cost is profit or loss.
+Now let’s see the below graph.
 Through this, one can compute the profit or loss of the company.

 Break Even Chart